obonaventure/cnp3/book/network/network.rst

 .. index:: IP subnet, IP prefix, subnet mask

 To preserve the scalability of the routing system, it is important to minimize the number of routes that are stored on each router.
 A router cannot store and maintain one route for each of the almost 1 billion hosts that are connected to today's Internet.
 Routers should only maintain routes towards blocks of addresses and not towards individual hosts.
 For this, hosts are grouped in `subnets` based on their location in the network.
-A typical subnet will group all the hosts that are attached to the same Local Area Network or part of the same enterprise.
-An IPv4 address is then composed of two parts : a `subnetwork identifier` and  a `host identifier`.
-The `subnetwork identifier` is encoded as the high order bits of the address and the host identifier is encoded in the low order bits of the address.
+A typical subnet will group all the hosts that are part of the same enterprise.
+An entreprise network is usually composed of several LANs interconnected by routers.
+A small block of addresses from the entreprise's block is usually assigned to each LAN.
+An IPv4 address is composed of two parts : a `subnetwork identifier` and  a `host identifier`.
+The `subnetwork identifier` is composed of the high order bits of the address and the host identifier is encoded in the low order bits of the address.
 This is illustrated in the figure below.

 .. figure:: fig/network-fig-054-c.png
    :align: center